rabellino/minfi/README.md

 3. Keep changes small and focused.
 Make branches specific to a single feature or fix and avoid working on unrelated changes in the same branch.

-4. Regularly merge `dev` into your branch:
+4. Regularly merge `main` into your branch:
 ```
-$ git checkout dev
+$ git checkout main
-$ git pull origin dev
+$ git pull origin main
 $ git checkout feat/add-new-env-config
-$ git merge dev
+$ git merge main
 ```

 5. Add and commit your code changes to the branch:
 ```
 $ git add .
-$ git commit -m "adding new configuration for dev env"
+$ git commit -m "adding new configuration for prod env"
 ```

 6. Push and create a Pull Request after committing changes:
 ```
 $ git push origin feat/add-new-env-config
 ```
-Then, open a PR against dev on GitHub, add a clear description, and request reviews.
+Then, open a PR against main on GitHub, add a clear description, and request reviews.

 7. Delete merged branches once the PR has been merged: